 Development is planned in this Gulch.
 [CONTENT REMOVED]

 Cultural Sites: Adjacent to this wetland is the historical David Malo church that was said to be built on the banks of the perennial freshwater pools here.
 Excavations near this site revealed a long cycle of inland freshwater pools punctuated by flooding events.
 Hawaiian settlements are believed to have been located along this gulch to take advantage of the favorable conditions of the wetland.
 The foreshore area also supports a large settlement as well as being the site for another Royal fishpond at the mouth of this gulch.
 The Waiohuli Kai fishpond stands at the mouth of this stream, and was the one of major engineering infrastructure accomplishments of the Hawaiian settlements here.

 Floodwaters threaten our marine live, coral reefs and our cultural sites: Brownwater contains many contaminants and sediments that are harmful to sea life and especially to coral reef.
 The silt harms coral polyps and stays in the ocean for extended periods, and it can be stirred up every time there are waves.
 This turbidity bocks sunlight necessary for photosynthesis, and suffocates delicate organisms under a layer of mud.

 The harmful effects from even a single storm, can continue on for weeks or even months afterward.
-It is best to mitigate flood runoff, capture it in land, and prevent stormwater entering the ocean.
-Some runoff is natural, but massive amounts of runoff that we see these days, are very destructive and are degrading the water quality, and creating unhealthy ocean conditions for sealife and for humans as well.
+It is best to mitigate flood runoff, capture it on land, and prevent stormwater from entering the ocean.
+Some runoff is natural, but massive amounts of runoff that we see these days, are very destructive and are degrading the water quality, and creating unhealthy ocean conditions for sea life and for humans as well.